qJake/hacc.dev/usage.md

 ![system-setup](/img/setup.png)

-**Base URL**: (*For Non-Supervisor/Addon Installations Only*) This is your Home Assistant URL.
+**Base URL**: This is your Home Assistant URL.
 It can be a publicly accessible URL, or a private URL as long as HACC (your tablet device) can reach it over the local network at that IP address or DNS name.

 **Long-Lived Access Token**: Generate this via the following instructions:
 1. Navigate to Home Assistant > Your User Account (very bottom link in the sidebar, your username)